 Assistance to students with disabilities is often provided by state Vocational Rehabilitation (VR) Agencies.
-In some states there are two agencies: a general agency and one for blind or visually impaired persons.
+In some states there are two agencies: a general agency and one for persons who are blind or visually impaired.
 In other states, there is one agency serving all persons with disabilities.
 State Vocational Rehabilitation Agency titles vary from state to state, and thus may be hard to locate in the telephone directory.
-You may contact a state education agency, public library, or Governor's Committee on Employment of the Handicapped for the telephone number and address of your local VR agency.
+You may contact a state education agency, public library, or Governor's Committee on Employment of People with Disabilities for the telephone number and address of your local VR agency.